ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mongodb/mongodb_install.md

 ``` note:: As package versions do change, please adjust the repository version accordingly as to your requirements.
 ```
+## Configuring the Repository

+As a sudo user, create a file for the `MongoDB` repository within the `/etc/yum.repos.d` directory, and add the following content.

 ```bash
 [root@ ~]# cat > /etc/yum.repos.d/mongodb.repo